Affine Isoperimetric Inequalities for Higher-Order Projection and Centroid Bodies: Introduction

 \section{Introduction}

+In this work, we will be dealing with convex bodies.
 A set $K$ in $\R^n$ (the standard $n$-dimensional Euclidean space) is said to be a \textit{convex body} if it is a compact set with non-empty interior such that, for every $x,y\in K$ and $\lambda\in[0,1],$ $(1-\lambda)y+\lambda x\in K.$ The set of convex bodies in $\R^n$ will be denoted by $\conbod$.
-A convex body $K$ is centrally symmetric if $K=-K$, and is said to be symmetric if a translate of $K$ is centrally symmetric.
-The \textit{difference body} of $K\in\conbod$ is given by
+A convex body $K$ is origin-symmetric if $K=-K$, and is said to be symmetric if a translate of $K$ is origin-symmetric.